Attwater's prairie-chicken

-Attwater's prairie chicken (Tympanuchus cupido attwateri) is a highly endangered subspecies of the greater prairie chicken that is native to coastal Texas and formerly Louisiana in the United States.
+Attwater's prairie-chicken (Tympanuchus cupido attwateri) is a highly endangered subspecies of the greater prairie-chicken that is native to coastal Texas and formerly Louisiana in the United States.

 Description

-Attwater's prairie chicken measures 17–18 in (43-45.5 cm) and weighs roughly 1.5 to 2.0 lb (0.7 to 0.9 kg).
+Attwater's prairie-chicken measures 17–18 in (43–45.5 cm) and weighs roughly 1.5 to 2.0 lb (0.7 to 0.9 kg).
 It has a 28-in (70-cm) wingspan.
 These grouse have strong vertical bars of dark brown and buff-white pattern over the mantle, flanks, and underparts.
 The species exhibits sexual dimorphism, with the males having elongated feathers, called pinnae, erected to form what looks like ear-like structures.
-The male also has as a bright orange or golden air sac on either side of his neck, which he inflates during mating displays.
-They have a lifespan of 2-5 years.
+The male also has a bright orange or golden air sac on either side of his neck, which he inflates during mating displays.
+They have a lifespan of 2–5 years.

 Habitat and range

 T. c. attwateri is endemic to the Western Gulf coastal grasslands.
 Its range historically stretched west from Bayou Teche in Louisiana to the Nueces River in Texas, possibly as far south as Tamaulipas, Mexico, and inland for 75 mi.
-This covered an area of 6 million acres (24,000 km²).
+This covered an area of 6 million acres (24,000 km2).
 Today, populations exist in the wild at two locations: the Attwater Prairie Chicken National Wildlife Refuge near Eagle Lake, Texas, and on private lands in Goliad County.